“It’s snowing still,” said Eeyore gloomily.

 “Yes,” said Eeyore.
 “However,” he said, brightening up a little, “we haven’t had an earthquake lately.”

 I hate to say it, but Eeyore is right.
 That gloomy, grey stuffed donkey that lives in the southeast corner of the Hundred Acre Wood is right.
-His thoughts may be deep and at times rather dreary, but even he can find something positive in a sad kind of day.
-Surprise!
-I bet you didn’t think that was even possible for him to do, did you?
+His thoughts may be deep and most of the time rather gloomy, but even he at times can find the positive in a sad kind of day.
+Are you surprise?
+I bet you didn’t think that was even possible for him to do.

 Don’t let the gloomy circumstances in front of you keep you from seeing the possibility of something great happening in your life.
-Sure, it’s easy to find all the things that are wrong or worry about those things that could go wrong, but just this once decide to find something you can be thankful for even in the gloomy parts.
-If Eeyore can do it, then I know you can too!
+Sure, it’s easy to point out all the things that are bad or worry about the countless things that could go wrong like Eeyore would do, but just this once decide to find something you can be thankful for even in the gloomy parts.
+If Eeyore can do it (although sparingly), then I know you can too!

 “The nicest thing about the rain is that it always stops.
 Eventually.” – Eeyore